 16% TIPS (he recommends you buy the 2032 ones yielding 3.375% real, good luck with that)

-William Bernstein, MD, in his classic The Four Pillars of Investing, had four investors, Sheltered Sam, whose assets were all in IRAs and 401Ks, Taxable Ted, whose assets were not, In-Between Ida who was partially sheltered, and Young Yvonne who didn't have much at all.
-He listed out 11 portfolios for Ted and 11 for Sam, ranging from 0% stocks to 100% stock.
-He listed one more for Ida, and then showed how Yvonne could gradually grow into Sam's portfolio.
+Dr. William Bernstein had four investors in his classic The Four Pillars of Investing: Sheltered Sam, whose assets were all in IRAs and 401(k)s; Taxable Ted, whose assets were not; In-Between Ida who was partially sheltered; and Young Yvonne who didn't have much at all.
+He listed 11 portfolios for Ted and 11 for Sam, ranging from 0% stocks to 100% stock.
+He listed one more for Ida and then showed how Yvonne could gradually grow into Sam's portfolio.
 I've just listed one of them.
 If you want to see the other 22, buy the book or check it out at the library.

 Portfolio 132: The Aronson Family Taxable Portfolio